VRConservation/neca_jpa/jpa.md

 :::

-[^mwpa]: JPAs similar to the Marin Wildfire Prevention Authority, funded through a county-wide sales tax increase, are typically infeasible in rural areas with low tax bases.
+[^mwpa]: JPAs, similar to the Marin Wildfire Prevention Authority, funded through a county-wide sales tax increase, are typically infeasible in rural areas with low tax bases.

 # Funding Options
 The abundance of state and federal funding over the past five years has led many agencies and organizations to rely heavily on grant funding for implementing restoration and infrastructure projects.
 The Trump administration's cuts in 2025, or the periodic surplus/deficit of California state funding, demonstrate the vulnerability of grant funding dependence.
 Many organizations are familiar with the cyclical nature of funding sources and seek to create more dependable, even-keeled funding streams, although grants can often complement stable revenue streams.